 Employee Expense Report Form

-Employees can view and print a pdf version of the employee expense report form here.
-The form can also be found near the employee mailbox area outside of the business office.
+Employees can print the employee expense report at the link below.
+The form can also be found near the employee mailbox area outside of the Business Office.

 Employee Expense Report Guidelines

 Please note: While the Business Office has made every attempt to address all issues or questions that may arise, there may still be special circumstances not detailed in these procedures.
 Please contact Paula in the Business Office at 879-0809 with any questions you may have.

 In compliance with state policy and board policy the following procedures are to be used for employee reimbursement.